 There are dental devices that fit in your mouth much like a mouth guard, but the device pulls your lower jaw forward not allowing tissue to block the airway.
-The device locks in place and slowly moves the jaw forward over a period of 4-8 weeks to allow your muscles and ligaments to adapt to the device.
-This treatment does not suit everyone and should be discussed with a Sleep Medicine Physician or a Dentist certified by the American Board of Dental Sleep Medicine.
+This treatment does not suit everyone and should be discussed with a Sleep Medicine Physician or a Dentist familiar with MAD (Mandibular Advancement Devices).

 Previous surgical options for treating sleep apnea involved creating a large opening in the neck and jaw – and sometimes the need to break the jawbone.
 Recovery time was often lengthy.